 Many of the same people who helped Larry Simpson produce the printed newspaper will continue to write and produce HSJ Online.
 John Clark, the last staff writer for the Hope Star-Journal and a journalist with more than 15 years of local experience, serves as content coordinator.
 Stephanie Shoaf, a former Hope Star-Journal employee will serve on the advisory committee.
-Many former columnists and contributors will continue - including Webster, Herron, David Miller and Melina Fox.
+Many former columnists and contributors will continue - including Webster, Herron and Dave Miller.

-You will find most of the same types of news and information you were used to reading each week in the printed newspaper that arrived in your mail or that you could find in newstands around the corner of the county.
+You will find most of the same types of news and information you were used to reading each week in the printed newspaper that arrived in your mail or that you could find in news stands around the corner of the county.

 Now, however, it arrives in your computer - not once a week, but 24-hours a day, seven days a week.
 And, it is free.

 Welcome to the next generation of news for Hope, Indiana.